learn-co-students/dsc-sql-introduction-houston-ds-082619/README.md

 ## Introduction

 In this section, you'll learn about SQL, which stands for Structured Query Language.
 It has been around since the 1970s and there are many different dialects of the language including MySQL, SQLite, and PostgreSQL, to name a few.
 Each of these has particularities such as specific functions or keywords for that specific implementation.
-All of these, however, have the same basic structures including basic keywords like SELECT, and the same general database architecture.
+All of these, however, have the same basic structures including keywords like `SELECT`, and the same general database architecture.

-## Objectives

-You will be able to:

-* Name some different types of SQL
-* Discuss the basic structure of a SQL database
-* Understand some basic SQL queries

 ## The Structure of SQL Databases